The ‘Oakleaf’ Hydrangea

 A fair bit of variety with H. quercifolia, some smaller growing cultivars including ‘Pee Wee’ and ‘Sikes Dwarf’ will stay at around 1m, ‘Sikes Dwarf’ being particularly suited to growing at the format of the border.

-The larger growing ‘Snow Flake’ and ‘Snow Queen’ have been around a while and seem to flower endlessly over summer, in particular ‘Snow Flake’.
+The larger growing types such as ‘Snow Flake’ and ‘Snow Queen’ have been around a while and seem to flower endlessly over summer, in particular ‘Snow Flake’.
 Again the autumn color is a deep crimson red.

 - H. Quercifolia Alice is a strong growing cultivar with large flower heads commencing white and naturally turning to pink.
 Flowering on old wood this cultivar requires little pruning.